X0774/DiffusionNeutron/README.md

 I thought it would have been way easier to compute Bessel Functions zeros externally and save them in a vector/array that could be read by the code instead of finding them from scratch each time I needed them

+**What naming convention did you use?**

+Methods have a lower case initial letter, functions have an upper case initial letter; dumbZero and SPHERICALNEUMAN are execptions (dumbZero because it's just a sample code that should not really be considered part of the project, SPHERICALNEUMAN because I didn't like having "Alpha" instead of "alpha").
+MEANFREEPATH also has a function called prx, which comes from the name given in the original paper.

 **The code is dumb**

 Yes.